Trilmatic/Shared-Storage/README.md

-# Shared Storage
+# Storage Disk

-This project is a basic example of shared storage system using Node.js and Vue.js.
-You can create a named storage disk and then anybody with the link can access the storage and download / upload files.
+This project is a basic example of storage system using Node.js and Vue.js.

 ## Setup